-Glutamate is a stimulating neurotransmitter, and during the course of a person’s drug use, its receptors have up-regulated in order to provide a satisfactory level of stimulation to the brain.
-The benzo was depressing the system, and the natural plastic response of the brain was to try to re-increase stimulation by up-regulating Glutamate.
+During the course of a person’s drug use, glutamate receptors have up-regulated in order to provide a satisfactory level of stimulation to the brain.
+The benzo was depressing the system, and the natural plastic response of the brain was to try to re-increase stimulation by up-regulating glutamate (to stimulate, to compensate).

 The benzo was working to enhance the effectiveness of GABA at the inhibitory GABA receptors.
-GABA is a main inhibitory neurotransmitter.
-Prolonged use of a Benzodiazepine will cause the GABA receptors to down-regulate and become less receptive to the drug.
-This is the nature of benzodiazepine addiction and all drug addiction.
+This is thought to be the sedating effect of benzodiazepines.
+However, prolonged use of a benzodiazepine will cause the GABA receptors to down-regulate and become less receptive to the drug.
+This is the nature of benzodiazepine addiction.
+Actually, the phenomenon is observable in all drug addiction.
 It is down-regulation of the receptor for the drug that precipitates increased use.
-It takes more to get the same effect.
+The result is that it takes more to get the same effect.

-But what about the symptoms that arise even with a Benzodiazepine withdrawal slow taper.
-What about the underlying anxiety, what to do about that?
-What to do about the cases where Orthomolecular Medicine does not seem to be able to quell the anxiety?
+But what about the symptoms that arise even with a benzodiazepine withdrawal slow taper.
+What about the underlying anxiety?
+Is there anything that can be done about that?
+And what about the cases where Orthomolecular Medicine does not seem to be able to quell the anxiety?